Have you ever been to a wedding (or conference or birthday party) when you’re on a diet?

-Here are 7 strategies you can implement to start living and spending within your means ‘ without the detrimental feeling of limitation working against you.
+Here are seven strategies you can implement to start living and spending within your means — without the detrimental feeling of limitation working against you.

-As you comb through your list of expenses, identify which you might be able to renegotiate or replace with alternatives more suited to your needs and budget.
+As you comb through your list of expenses, identify those you might be able to renegotiate or replace with alternatives more suited to your needs and budget.

-For example, you may be dead set on keeping cable, but you can still call up the cable company (and its competitors) to try negotiating a better rate.
-Even mundane expenses like your insurance should be reassessed every year to ensure you’re getting the best coverage based on your current needs at the best possible value.
+For example, you may be set on keeping cable, but you can still call the cable company (and its competitors) to try to get a better rate.
+Even mundane expenses like your car insurance should be reassessed every year to ensure you’re getting the best coverage based on your current needs at the best possible value.

-I know this might make my non-confrontational readers uncomfortable, but seriously, when the alternatives are living beyond your means or cutting out a cost entirely, a simple inquiry into the alternatives is definitely worthwhile.
+I know this might make non-confrontational readers uncomfortable, but seriously, when the alternatives are living beyond your means or cutting out an expense entirely, a simple inquiry into the alternatives is definitely worthwhile.

 Did you totally forget about the meal planning subscription that’s been automatically billed to your credit card for the past year?
 Trim it!

-Small, non-sacrificial trims, like avoiding fees and shedding “vestigial” expenses, can help you bank an extra couple hundred bucks each year or use your added budget breathing room to finance other, more exciting ventures.
+Small, non-sacrificial trims, like avoiding fees and shedding “vestigial” expenses, can help you save an extra couple hundred bucks each year.

 Another great option for reducing costs without cutting them out entirely is rethinking their frequency.

 For example, if you indulge in a monthly massage, try changing to a quarterly schedule.
-Or if you go in for a haircut and color every 6 weeks, try stretching it to every 8 or 10 weeks.
+Or if you go in for a haircut and color every six weeks, try stretching it to eight.